hindu-comm/weblogs/non-hindu/doTheMath/2024/06/2024-06-18_brace-for-peak-impact.md

 | 2075   | **2036** | 2021   | 2039   | **2036** | 2071    | **2036**    |
 | 1.2 TW | 8.8 TW   | 3.7 TW | 1.5 TW | 3.9 TW   | 0.3 TW  | **19.0 TW** |

-Now we’re just **12 years out** from the global peak!
-Africa peaks late-century, still, but at a small total power that does little to shift the larger trend.
+Now we’re just **12 years out** from the global peak!+++(5)+++ Africa peaks late-century, still, but at a small total power that does little to shift the larger trend.
 Incidentally, using the U.N. model for monotonically increasing survival rates in combination with my alternate TFR model produces a peak in 2044.

 ## My TFR and Reverse Survival